layershift/enscale-docs/pages/04.account-and-billing/04.twofactor-authentication/docs.10.md

 To disable two-factor authentication, simply return to the Two-Factor Authentication menu, enter your password for confirmation and click **Deactivate 2FA**.

+### Cannot log in

+In case your two-factor authentication device is unavailable and you have no valid backup codes, contact our support team for assistance.
+Due to the nature of the request, a rigorous validation process will need to be completed prior to providing access to your Enscale account.